 Learn to take a holistic view to enhance and develop service provision and clinical practice on a strategic and leadership level.
 Enhance your practical skills and knowledge including evaluating the critical application of microbiology in infection control.
 Develop the ability to create, implement and analyse quality and safe patient care policies, on a strategic and operational level.

 In addition, understand data generation using observational and experimental studies, and its use in evaluating risk assessment, decision making and solutions to complex issues.

 Successful graduates can work as an infection control and prevention specialist in a clinical and administrative capacity, or support their career progression to a management role with this qualification.

 Graduates work in a variety of local and international settings, with the ability to influence and revise practices to drastically improve the quality of health and safety of a medical institution or community.

-- Graduates from the Masters in Infection Control & Prevention have the opportunity to further their studies by pursuing a DSoc – Doctorate Degree in Social Studies
+- Graduates from the Masters in Infection Control & Prevention have the opportunity to further their studies by pursuing a Doctorate Degree.

 - Coming soon

 Healthcare professionals from a range of disciplines will be eligible to undertake the programme, if working in an area related to Infection Control, Infection Prevention, Infectious Diseases, Health Protection or similar.

 Standard entry requires a degree or equivalent in a health or social care related field, and work experience.
 A flexible Recognition for Prior Learning (RPL) is available for students who do not have a degree, evaluated on a case by case basis.
 Health practitioners who have acquired significant learning from previous educational and life/work experience have the opportunity of having this learning assessed for credit.
 These credits would go towards your course application.

 If English is not your first language, you may need to provide evidence of your English language ability at a proficiency level equivalent to IELTS 6.5